-One of the readings for July 3rd is Romans 4: 13-25.
-In these verses Saint Paul comments on the faith of the Old Testament patriarch Abraham.
+In Romans 4: 13-25 Saint Paul comments on the faith of the Old Testament patriarch Abraham.

 Paul writes that the fulfillment of God's promise depends on faith, and not the Old Testament Law.
 The reason it depends on faith is "in order that the promise may rest on grace and be guaranteed to all his [Abraham's] descendants, not only to the adherents of the law..."

 Paul points to Abraham as a prominent example of such faith.
 This aged, childless man believed God's promise that he would be the father of many nations.
 Abraham believed in a God who "gives life to the dead and calls into existence the things that do not exist."

 It was in this way that the elderly patriarch hoped against hope.
 He was well aware that his own body was "as good as dead" and that his wife Sarah was barren.
 Yet "no distrust made him waver concerning the promise of God, but he grew strong in his faith as he gave glory to God, being fully convinced that God was able to do what He had promised."

 Saint Juvenal, Patriarch of Jerusalem, also had to maintain faith when it seemed unlikely that things would follow God's plan.
 He took part in two Ecumenical Councils, Ephesus and Chalcedon, and argued vigorously against the heresies, or wrong teachings, that were put forth by some people at those meetings.